[HISTORY: Adopted by the Suffolk County Legislature as indicated in article histories. Amendments noted where applicable.]

 The Suffolk County Next Generation Advisory Council is hereby established for the purpose of bringing together the County's top young minds and leaders to weigh in on and help craft proposals and legislation that directly affect young professionals and their future on Long Island.

-The term "next generation" refers to individuals presently between the ages of 22 and 35 years of age.
+The term "next generation" refers to individuals presently in or around 20 to 34 years of age.

 The Clerk of the Legislature shall provide clerical services associated with the month-to-month operation of this Council, as well as supplies and postage as necessary.